pojntfx/pojde/README.md

 ### Godot

 > GDScript language support in Theia is not yet working; trying to connect to the GDScript language server hangs in the "Connecting" state.
-Use the included Godot editor instead.
+Use the included Godot editor instead (see [Desktop](#desktop)).

 - Godot editor support
 - GDScript language basics (in Theia and Godot Editor)